 Regular broadcast of Christian worship and music

-Cyfres ar gyfer y rhai sy'n dysgu Cymraeg.
-You can do it!
-Practise your Welsh with this...
+Cyfres o raglenni amrywiol ar gyfer y rhai sy'n dysgu Cymraeg.
+Practise your Welsh with...

-Cyfres ar gyfer y rhai sy'n dysgu Cymraeg.
-Elin Llwyd guides us through recent items sh...
+Cyfres o eitemau amrywiol ar gyfer y rhai sy'n dysgu Cymraeg.
+A look through recent ite...

 The Dali Christ is Scotland's favourite painting.
 Louise Welsh finds out why.